-#UMNMCH student Katya Ivanchuk (she/her, MCH 2025) reflects on her deployment with Leap Pediatric and Adolescent Care in St. Paul, where she worked on a community needs assessment, literature review, and resource outreach campaign.
-Her work focused on enhancing the health and wellness of families by researching local organizations and promoting culturally sensitive, family-centered support.
+#UMNMCH student Katya Ivanchuk (MCH 2025) reflects on her deployment with Leap Pediatric and Adolescent Care in St. Paul, where she worked on a community needs assessment, literature review, and resource outreach campaign.
+Her work focused on enhancing the health and wellness of families by researching local organizations and promoting family-centered support.

 Leap Pediatric and Adolescent Care in St. Paul